 - Research Simulation Task: mirrors the research process by presenting three texts on a given topic.
-Students answer a set of selected-response questions about the texts and then write an extended response about some aspect of the related texts (e.g., analysis of argument, point of view or purpose; comparison/contrast of presentation of information). - Literary Analysis Task: provides students an opportunity to show their understanding of literature.
-It asks students to read two literary texts, answer a set of selected-response questions about the texts, and write an extended response that compares and/or explains key ideas or elements in the texts (e.g., analysis of plot and characterization; comparison of themes; influence of point of view, structure; interaction of literary elements). - Narrative Writing Task: asks students to read a literary text, answer a set of selected-response questions about the text, and then create a narrative related to the text (e.g., finish the story; retell the story in another narrative form, such as a journal entry).
+Students answer a set of selected-response questions about the texts and then write an extended response about some aspect of the related texts (e.g., point of view/purpose, evaluate argument/claims, relationship of ideas, primary and secondary sources). - Literary Analysis Task: provides students an opportunity to show their understanding of literature.
+It asks students to read two literary texts, answer a set of selected-response questions about the texts, and write an extended response that compares and/or explains key ideas or elements in the texts (e.g., differences in points of view of characters; effect of dialogue or events in passages; analysis of themes, structure). - Narrative Writing Task: asks students to read a literary text, answer a set of selected-response questions about the text, and then create a narrative related to the text (e.g., finish the story, retell the story in another narrative form or from a different point of view).
 Students should make sure that they create narrative, not expository, responses.